fernandopassaia/app_fullstackdemo/README.md

 ### Angular 8 + Angular Material Panel + Login + Auth + 3 Full-CRUDS:

-Complete Panel to Login + DashBoard + 2 Entire CRUDS (read below for the Business Logic)
+Complete Panel to Login + DashBoard + 3 Entire CRUDS (read below for the Business Logic)

 Nice Interface using Angular Material, Modals, MatTable, Chartlist and more...

 CQRS Models and Interfaces based on BackEnd (Queries, Commands and Results)

-Layer for the Services and API Communication
+Layer for the Services and API Communication - Capable to Catch Results and Display Messages (and backend-errors) without programming separated code to catch messages for each service/screen (httpinterceptor).

 Separated Modules and Rotes Files for better Organization

 Shared Services for Dialogs, Notification Messages, Modal Screens, Enum Description.

-Auth Guard / Auth Interceptor to Deal Perfectly with the Tokens, Authentication, Headers (401/403)
+Auth Guard / Auth Interceptor to Deal Perfectly with the Tokens, Authentication, Headers (401/403).

 ## Mobile: